Finch Hatton, Queensland: History

-The town is believed to be named after Harold Heneage Finch-Hatton (1856-1904), a grazier of Mount Spencer run (1881–83), and imperial federationist in United Kingdom (1884-1904).
+The town is believed to be named after Hon.
+Harold Heneage Finch-Hatton (1856–1904), a British aristocrat turn grazier of Mount Spencer run (1881–83), and imperial federationist in United Kingdom (1884–1904).
 He gave an account of his experiences in the area through his book entitled Advance Australia!
 This book covers various topics including the sugar industry, cattle grazing, Native Police, Aboriginals, Kanakas and gold mining techniques.

 The first settlers were Hermann Wilhelm Zahmel and his wife Adeline Wilhelmina (née Grawunder), who had immigrated from Germany to Queensland in 1872 and 1876 respectively.
 They married in Mackay in 1877.
 In 1889 the Zahmels acquired a parcel of land (Portion 1044 in the Parish of Mia Mia) to the west of the present-day town, where they raised a family of nine children.

 The Cattle Creek Sugar Mill commenced in 1906, closing in 1990.
 It was located on the south side of Anzac Parade between the railway station and the school (21.1407°S 148.6344°E).

 Finch Hatton Post Office opened by December 1906 (replacing a receiving office named Pelion open from December 1895).

 Finch Hatton State School opened on 5 July 1909.

 The Finch Hatton War Memorial was erected in 1921.
 It commemorated those servicemen from Finch Hatton and Netherdale who died in World War I. Later an additional plaque was added with the details of those who died in World War II.
 The memorial is located in Anzac Parade (21.140431°S 148.632073°E).